CCPA Update: Sadly, Not Every Vendor can be a Service Provider

 B. DAA CCPA Opt Out Tool

 The Digital Advertising Alliance (“DAA”) is also providing a CCPA Opt Out Tool.
 Under the DAA CCPA policy, website owners must post a text link (“CA Do Not Sell My Info” or other CCPA-compliant language) and green icon in one, clickable format.
 Consumers who click on the link will be taken to the website owner’s privacy notice that will provide CCPA-required disclosures and CCPA-required user choice controls, including:

 - If the website owner itself is collecting and selling personal information, a choice mechanism for users to opt out of your sale of data (e.g., sales other than adtech); AND/OR

 - If third parties (e.g., ownerIQ) collect information on your website site and onward sell it, a link to the cross-industry CCPA opt-out tool provided and hosted by the DAA.
 This is where ownerIQ’s data collection and use will be classified.

-Once the consumer goes to your privacy notice, you need to link to the DAA CCPA opt-out tool, which will reside at optout.PrivacyRights.info (not live just yet, though timing information can be found at www.privacyrights.info).
+Once the consumer goes to your privacy notice, you need to link to the DAA CCPA opt-out tool, which will reside at optout.PrivacyRights.info (more information can be found at www.privacyrights.info).
 The DAA CCPA opt-out tool will enable consumers to opt out of the sale of their personal information by participating third party companies (e.g., ownerIQ).
 Any consumer’s request not to sell personal information expressed through the DAA tool will apply across all properties on which a third party collects information, rather than just the originating publisher site or app.
 The new opt-out tool will use a different database from the existing industry tool.